ThGreatExplorer/OOD_Reversi/Readme.md

 interface is meant to be called by the View when a player presses enter to play a move or "p" to pass a move, then the interface tells the model state to update.

+For a human player, once they make a move on the view, the view will notify the playerActionFeatures, who will request the move on the model.
+If the move is invalid, the model will throw an exception which is caught by the playerActionFeatures.
+The playerActionFeatures will call the view to display a popup.
+If the move is valid, the model has a method called notifyMoveMade, which is called whenever any change is made to the model, such as move(), pass(), and startgame().
+This method notifies the modelObserverFeatures that a move has been made.

+The modelObserverFeatures will call the view to update itself and call the current player to make a move.
+If the current player is an AI player, the AI player will return the move based on the strategy and the modelObserverFeatures will pass the move to the model.
+If the current player is human, nothing happens and the flow will end until another flow is started by picking a move on the view.

+The game is started by the model notifying the modelObserverFeatures that game has started.

 We made the decision to make the controller has-a instead of is-a feature interface to further decouple our controller which really only just setups up the interfaces and their responsibilities. delegating all the actual work of intermediating between MVC to the Impl classes: